ewanpandelus/GameBasedLearning/README.md

 # Game-Based Learning

-This project concerns the game developed to supplement the Practical Algorithms course, at the Univeristy of Glasgow.
+This project concerns a game developed to supplement the Practical Algorithms course, at the Univeristy of Glasgow.
 The game is a puzzle game developed in Unity.

 ## File structure